 You can add push notifications in your PWA using Google’s firebase.

 Go to plugin settings and click on push notification button.
 Here you’ll have to enter your FCM key and JSON code.

-Create a new firebase project on firebase console.
-After creating the project you will find FCM Key and json in the project details section.
+Create a new firebase project in firebase console.
+After creating the project you will find FCM Key and JSON in the project details section.